lindenbaum/eipmi/README.md

 ### Master (1.3.0)

-* Development, currently no difference to version 1.2.1.
+* Switch asynchronous notifications from `gen_event` to Erlang messages
+* Introduce the concept of session owners

 ### Version 1.2.1